GuanYangCLU/my-twitter-django-template/README.md

 # Django Twitter Api Template
 If you don't use Pycharm then no need to gitignore .idea
+### Python interpreter setup
+If you use pycharm, go to preferences, Project..., Python interpreter, setting button and click add, choose vagrant left side, and it will help you auto find the interpreter, click ok to finish

 ### Vagrantfile.temp
 - this file is just for show you content to copy and paste to the file just named 'Vagrantfile' with no file extension name